 Explanation of Beliefs

-A brief explanation of our beliefs is found in Luther’s Small Catechism (a brief guide to the Bible and the Christian faith).
+An explanation of our beliefs is found in Luther’s Small Catechism (a brief guide to the Bible and the Christian faith).
 Based on Scripture and the Small Catechism, we believe:

-- The Bible is the true Word of God, without error or contradiction and, therefore, is the final authority in all matters of faith and life
+- The Bible is the true Word of God, without error or contradiction, and therefore, is the final authority in all matters of faith and life

 (2 Timothy 3:15-17).